iramler/score_uscots_2025_workshop/README.md

 - A **laptop with internet access**
 - Familiarity with **R and Quarto** is helpful, but not required
+- Familiarity with GitHub is helpful, but not required.
 - Optionally, bring your own sports dataset or teaching materials

 ## Additional Resources

+### SCORE Related

 - SCORE Network website:
   <a href="https://scorenetwork.org" target="_blank">scorenetwork.org</a>